 Ultimately each company should find a way to hold salary talks that complement development-focused performance reviews without overshadowing them.
 Most of the time this requires ongoing clear communication about money; careful consideration about the role of development; and just how far money talks are needed across the company.

-For more on how to conduct the ultimate performance review, look out for our upcoming eBook!
+For more on how to conduct the ultimate performance review, make sure to check our step-by-step People Ops guides on the topic!